covscript/covscript/docs/SDK.md

 Compiling again (or calling `release_statements()`) drops the previous program and its arena.

-A script function/lambda escaped from the previous program keeps that arena alive via `function::m_unit`, so it remains callable after recompilation — *provided its context is still alive* (§1).
+A script function/lambda registered in the function store keeps that arena alive via `function::m_unit`, so it remains callable after recompilation — *provided its context is still alive* (§1).
 This is the one pinning mechanism that survives, because it concerns the arena rather than the context.